Ozone Connect Response Time Policy

 - Failure to deliver remediation actions agreed in a previous review

-- Escalation to the relevant regulatory authority where non-compliance is persistent or where the interests of customers or TPPs require it
+Engagement may include a formal review meeting, a written remediation plan with owners and dates, enhanced (typically weekly) reporting, and escalation to the relevant regulatory authority where non-compliance is persistent or where the interests of customers or TPPs require it.

 Severity definitions